Deepak-Vohra/Bookproposal/README.md

 ## Bio

 Deepak Vohra is an author of technical articles & books on Java and various open source technologies.
-Deepak has an educational background in math & engineering with a B.E. and M.S. in mechanical engineering.
+Deepak has published more than 20 books.
 Deepak is a Fellow British Computer Society (FBCS).

 ## Similar Books